Bonfida/serverless-merch/README.md

 <h3 align="center">Fetching orders</h3>
 <br />

-Fetching submitted orders can be done with the CLI.
+Fetching submitted orders can be done via the CLI.
 The results will be saved on disk in 3 files:

 - `errors_orders.csv`: Orders that could not be decrypted
 - `invalid_orders.csv`: Orders that failed for one of the following reason
-  - User did not send enough enough tokens (i.e did not pay the right price)
+  - User did not send enough tokens (i.e did not pay the right price)
   - User does not meet the conditions set by the vendor
   - RPC connection error while fetching transaction information
   - Could not find the memo in the transaction